xmos/sw_usb_audio/doc/rst/quick.rst

 Running the Firmware
 ====================

-Typically during development the developer wishes to program the device's internal RAM directly via JTAG and run then execute this program.
+Typically during development the developer wishes to program the device's internal RAM with the application binary directly via JTAG and then execute this application.

 To run one of the compiled binaries complete the following steps:

     #.
 Connect the USB Audio board to your host computer.

     #.
-Connect the xTAG to the USB Audio board and connect the it to your PC or Mac via a separate USB cable
+Connect the xTAG to the USB Audio board and connect it to your PC or Mac via a separate USB cable

     #.
 Ensure any required external power jacks are connected